 Writing server functions

-Module server functions should be named like their corresponding module UI functions, but without the
+Module server functions should be named like their corresponding module UI functions, but with a

 UI suffix.
 Since our UI function was called

-You may notice a lot of similarities to a regular Shiny server function.
-The first three parameters–
+id variable, as well as the module function.
+You may notice a lot of similarities between the module function and a regular Shiny server function.
+Its three parameters –

-session isn’t optional, as it is in a Shiny app server function).
-The next parameter is specific to this example; you can have as many or as few additional parameters as you want, including
+stringsAsFactors parameter is used inside the module function.
+You can have as many or as few additional parameters as you want, including

 ... if it makes sense, and you can use them for whatever you want inside the function body.